Terrorism coverage for individuals

 - Standard homeowners policies don't specifically reference terrorism but, as your home insurance covers damage to property and personal possessions due to explosion, fire and smoke, acts of terrorism are generally covered.

-Condominium or co-op owner policies also provide coverage for damage to personal possessions resulting from acts of terrorism.
-However, damage to the common areas of a building like the roof, basement, elevator, boiler and walkways would only be covered if the condo/co-op board has purchased terrorism coverage.
+- Condominium or co-op owner policies also provide coverage for damage to personal possessions resulting from terrorist acts.
+However, damage to the common areas of a building like the roof, basement, elevator, boiler and walkways would only be covered if the condo/co-op board has purchased commercial terrorism coverage.

-Standard renters policies include coverage for damage to personal possessions due to a terrorist attack.
-Again, coverage for the apartment complex itself must be purchased by the property owner or landlord.
+- Standard renters policies, like homeowners insurance, will generally cover damage to personal possessions due to the explosion, fire or smoke of a terrorist attack.
+Terrorism insurance coverage for the apartment complex itself must be purchased by the property owner or landlord.